mieubrisse/personal-writing/decisionmaking-systems/post.md

 My ["first, do nothing" mantra][first-do-nothing] is a mental strategy for better decisionmaking.

-Today we define what throws us off course, and how to use systems to keep us on track.
+This post defines what throws us off course, and how to use systems to keep us on track.

 The Four Horsemen
 -----------------